256hax/solana-anchor-react-minimal-example/full-stack/token-proxy/README.md

 ## Outline
-This is overview of my hypothesis.
+This is Escrow overview of my hypothesis.
 ![Escrow Overview](https://github.com/256hax/solana-anchor-react-minimal-example/blob/main/docs/screenshot/escrow-overview.png?raw=true)

 Look at the Escrow section for more details.